almayer1/json-data-cli/README.md

 # jsi-cli-tool

-A simple Node.js command-line tool to manage JSON data with tags, plus CSV import/export support.
+A simple Node.js command-line tool to manage JSON data with tags

 ## Features
 - **Add** items with a name, optional description, and tags